Cleaning Out Your Room

 - Late move outs

 If you have Comcast service, you must personally cancel your service by calling 1-800-COMCAST, whether you have equipment or not.
 If you have equipment, you will have to return this equipment directly to a Comcast service center.
 Students who leave their cable equipment in their dorms will be fined $100 by HLS, in addition to Comcast account penalties.
 HLS will not return equipment to Comcast on your behalf.

 - Non-Graduating Students and non-HLS students – May 19, 2014 by 5:00 pm EST

 - 1Ls participating in the Law Review Competition – May 25, 2014 by 5:00 pm EST

 - Please note that you must submit the Law Review Competition Housing Extension Form by May 2, 2014, in order to receive a housing extension.

 - Graduating Students and SJDs – May 30, 2014 by 5:00 pm EST

 All students are welcome to move out on any date earlier than the above listed dates, but we are not, under any circumstances, able to accommodate later move out dates.
 Students who fail to move out by the above-listed deadline will be charged $500 for every additional night that they stay in their dorm past their move out deadline.

 Instead of throwing your extra belongings in the trash during the move-out rush, donate them!
 Donation stations will be set up at HLS from late April until the end of May.
 Locations will be:

-- Under the Hark ramp in the Caspersen Student Center
+- Hark Concourse, Caspersen Student Center (across from the ramp)

 - Outdoor underpass between Story Hall and the Hark